Clément Beaune: Political career

 Beaune was reportedly considered for ministerial office as Secretary of State for European Affairs in 2019 upon the departure of Nathalie Loiseau; in the event Amélie de Montchalin was appointed.
 Beaune was also expected to appear on the LREM candidate list in the 2019 European elections.
 He was subsequently named Secretary of State for European Affairs on 26 July 2020, serving under the Minister for Europe and Foreign Affairs Jean-Yves Le Drian in the Jean Castex government.

 In November 2020, Beaune joined the Territoires de progrès Party (TdP), founded earlier in 2020.
 The party is ideologically on the left wing of the presidential majority.

+In October 2023, Beaune participated in the first joint cabinet retreat of the German and French governments in Hamburg, chaired by Chancellor Olaf Scholz and President Emmanuel Macron.

 Political positions

-Beaune is considered a leading figure on the left-wing of Macron's government.
+Beaune is considered a leading figure on the left-wing of Macron's government and has been said to be on "the center left."

 Personal life

 In December 2020, Beaune came out as gay in an interview with the French LGBT lifestyle magazine Têtu.
 Beaune said he wanted to show that being gay was “not an obstacle” to becoming a government minister, and condemned homophobia in other European countries.
-“I wouldn’t want people to say I am fighting against ‘LGBT-free’ zones because I am gay,” he said.
-“It would be insulting to say I am leading that fight for myself. … However, as European affairs minister, I have an additional responsibility.
+“I wouldn't want people to say I am fighting against ‘LGBT-free’ zones because I am gay,” he said.
+“It would be insulting to say I am leading that fight for myself. ...
+However, as European affairs minister, I have an additional responsibility.
 I must fight for tolerance.”
 In the same interview Beaune announced that he planned to visit Polish “LGBT-free” cities early in 2021.
 He also intended to meet with an abortion rights group in Poland.
 In the same 2020 interview Beaune disclosed his family background included Jewish relatives who suffered deportation during The Holocaust.